Wiznet/RP2040-HAT-CircuitPython/README.md

 ### The new lib's will be usefully in more wider range -!

-For ex) Simple personal blog server (in my original plan too)
+For ex) Simple personal blog server (in My starting org.plan too)

 But speed was slowly yet.
 (About ~5KB/s)

+If you wanna slightly faster version,
+Using mpy-cross compiled library of the above mpy-cpython-6.3.0 folder

-Fixed update will see next release~!
+Speed update stretch goal will see next release~!